-2. Beacon Centers1 are schools in San Francisco which have integrated non-profit services and other community resources at the school site.
+2. Beacon Centers are schools in San Francisco which have integrated non-profit services and other community resources at the school site.
 Today, 27 San Francisco schools are designated Beacon Centers, and each has a dedicated Beacon Coordinator.
 The Beacon Coordinator's role is to strengthen the linkage between the school and other community resources.
 The transportation coordinator role should be piloted with a Beacon Coordinator (or other Beacon staff) at the school site.
-The pilot should help define key roles and responsibilities for the coordinator and develop a model that could be implemented at other school sites.
-The cost of this strategy is variable but could be piloted for less than \$100,000 for a single school site with funds from DCYF's standard grantmaking process, or through a coordinated grant proposal as outlined below.
+The pilot should help define key roles and responsibilities for the coordinator and develop a model that could be piloted for less than \$100,000 for a single school site with funds from DCYF's standard grantmaking process, or through a coordinated grant proposal as outlined below.